grz0zrg/fsynth/documentation/mk/docs/ui.md

 The information panel at the top convey minor and major informations such as (in order from left to right)

-- connectivity status for each services (SERVER, CHAT, AUDIO SERVER)
+- connectivity status for each services (DATA SERVER, SETTINGS SERVER, AUDIO SERVER)
     - a red color signal that the connection to this service failed
     - a green indicator signal that Fragment is currently connected to this service
     - the service name can be found by hovering the icon with the cursor